 She has completed post-graduate studies and is Singapore’s first female Upper Cervical Chiropractor.

 Jessey is active in outreach, participating in charitable trips to Cambodia and within Singapore.
 Jessey has experience helping patients with headaches, migraines, vertigo, Meniere’s, slipped disc, anxiety, fibrillations, IBS and other chronic nerve system problems.
 She also has a special interest in children and younger patients.

 Exploring the Role of a Chiropractor: What Does a Chiropractor Do in Singapore?
 In Singapore’s bustling cityscape, finding the best chiropractor near you can be …

-Osteopath vs. Chiropractor: Understanding the Difference for Singaporean Patients When seeking alternative healthcare options for musculoskeletal issues, patients in Singapore often come across two primary …
+Osteopath vs. Chiropractor: Understanding the Difference for Singaporean Patients As Singaporean patients seek alternative options for their musculoskeletal concerns, they often encounter the terms ‘osteopath’ …

 How to Become a Chiropractor in Singapore: A Step-by-Step Guide If you have a passion for healthcare and a desire to help others, becoming a …